 On September 9th the District hosted a CPR/AED class for Department members, led by Chief Eddie Dwyer, assisted by Paramedic Ryan Howard.
 35 members attended training and were recertified.

-Paramedic Ryan Howard recently completed installation of a grant funded “extractor” washing machine ($7,000), which removes cancer causing toxins from wildland and structure protective clothing.
+Paramedic Ryan Howard recently completed installation of a grant funded “extractor” washing machine ($7,000), which removes cancer-causing toxins from wildland and structure-protective clothing.
 The extractor was purchased from residual grant funding from a FEMA AFG grant, which provided new breathing apparatus for District firefighters (Pioneer, Georgetown, Mosquito).
-Because of the new location of the extractor where the station washer/dryer was located, the MVFA generously donated a new space saving washer/dryer combination ($2,000), so the Station would not lose washer capability for crew uniforms and other items not washed by the extractor.
+Because of the new location of the extractor where the station washer/dryer was located, the MVFA generously donated a new space-saving washer/dryer combination ($2,000), so the Station would not lose washer capability for crew uniforms and other items not washed by the extractor.

-Tony Christensen, Trevor Dillender and Kristen Dillender have started EMT academy, graduating in December.
+Tony Christensen, Trevor Dillender, and Kristen Dillender have started EMT academy, graduating in December.
 We are expecting to send personnel to Firefighter 1 academy in the Spring.
-With FEMA grant funding, we will be hosting State certified classes Operator 1A & 1B before the end of the year.
+With FEMA grant funding, we will be hosting State-certified classes Operator 1A & 1B before the end of the year.
 The new Fire Authority partnership will soon open opportunities for certified classes and specialized training.
 Staff recently attended a vehicle extrication drill at Georgetown Station 62 on Monday evening September 18th.

 TSU Tree Service has started their major tree removal operation for PG&E, which will continue through October.
 They are utilizing our parking area for vehicle staging during the project.
 The lead contact person for TSU is local resident Samantha McClung (530-417-5251).
 She invites residents with concerns and questions to contact her.
 We appreciate the work being done here to increase fire safety and keep our power on longer during storms.

 Our Fire District staff is fully committed to our Community.
-We stand ready to assist our residents with any needs they may have, to prepare, support and provide the most up to date information.
+We stand ready to assist our residents with any needs they may have, to prepare, support, and provide the most up to date information.
 We are happy to conduct an interior or exterior fire safety inspection upon your request.
 Please call us at 530-626-9017 or stop by the station.

 This concludes my report.
 I will continue to update our projects and report progress.
 We appreciate the great support we receive from the Community and its commitment to being prepared.
 If you have any questions or suggestions, please call me at the fire station (626-9017) or email jrosevear@mfpd.us.